 2. It Considers all the Cash Flow in the Project

-When using the profitability index to determine a project’s profitability, the method itself takes into account all the cash flow involved in the project – even those that aren’t classified on the books.
-The calculation takes into consideration both the inflows and outflows, thus giving the company a better insight into the profitability of a specific investment.
+When using the profitability index to determine a project’s profitability, the method itself takes into account all the cash inflows and outflows involved in the project – even those that aren’t classified on the books.
+The calculation also allows businesses to consider the value created per unit of investment, thus giving the company a better insight into the profitability of a specific project.

 3. Profitability Index Takes the Time Value of Money into Account

 When calculating the present value – as part of the larger PI calculation – you have to evaluate how the value of your investment will change in the future by applying the time value of money principle.
 As a result, the profitability index gives you more accurate information about your investment’s return rate in the future.